Lemon Creme Brulee

 - To caramelize topping with a kitchen torch, sprinkle custards evenly with remaining sugar.
 Hold torch flame about 2 in. above custard surface and rotate it slowly until sugar is evenly caramelized.
 Refrigerate 30-60 minutes before serving.

 - To caramelize topping in a broiler, preheat broiler and place ramekins on a baking sheet; let stand at room temperature 15 minutes.
 Sprinkle custards evenly with remaining sugar.
-Broil 3-4 in. from heat 2-3 minutes or until sugar is caramelized.
+Broil 3-4 in. from heat until sugar is caramelized, 2-3 minutes.
 Refrigerate 30-60 minutes before serving.
-Yield: 5 servings.